kfinkels/agents-roadmap/README.md

 # Agents Roadmap

-A comprehensive exploration of AI agent architectures using Anthropic's Claude API.
+A comprehensive exploration of AI agent architectures using z.ai's LLM API.

 ## Overview